Image Alt

 First, our dentists will remove all plaque and tartar above as well as underneath the gumline.
 Affected gums tend to separate from the teeth and deep pockets form between the two, thus inviting more infection.
 That’s why it is so important to clean down to the bottom of the pocket during the scaling step.

 Next, we’ll transition into root planing.
 This part of the procedure involves smoothing out the teeth roots so the gums are able to reattach to your teeth.
-Depending on how advanced the infection is, the process of scaling and root planing may take multiple visits to our office.
+Depending on how advanced the infection is, scaling and root planing for gum disease may take multiple visits to our office.

-Assuming your condition has not yet progressed beyond gingivitis, there are things you can do at home with regards to oral hygiene.
-For starters, be sure you are brushing your teeth at least twice a day and flossing once daily.
+Assuming your condition has not yet progressed beyond gingivitis, there are things you can do at home with regards to gum disease prevention.
+For starters, be sure you are brushing your teeth at least twice a day for two minutes at a time and flossing once daily.

 When doing either, remember to practice good technique and aim to reach the nooks and crannies in between teeth.
 We can help show you the most effective ways to brush and floss if you’re unsure.
 Aside from brushing and flossing, we also recommend you use an antibacterial mouthwash to rinse your mouth at least once a day.